 Though predicting individual social events (like wars) is challenging, general trends (such as societal complexity leading to more elaborate governance) can be foreseen.
 Thus, a social science can inform more thoughtful policies by aligning legislative actions with natural social development, rather than focusing solely on isolated historical events.
 Sociology is a legitimate science that, by recognizing broad social patterns, can offer insights into political conduct and societal growth.

-IV & V - The Challenges of Sociology: Objective Difficulties
+IV & V - Difficulties Of The Social Science - Objective Difficulties

 “Necessarily men take with them into sociological inquiries, the modes of observation and reasoning which they have been accustomed to in other inquiries…” (p.
 73)